Holiday Deals are Here!

 On top of that, if you ask them to give out information that is not particularly helpful/relevant for them, then it’s obvious for your users to get annoyed.

 And that’s exactly where conditional logic in forms comes in handy.
-Because with conditional logic, you can ensure that your forms will ask users only to fill out the relevant information and not all the fields in the form.
+With conditional logic, you can ensure that your forms will ask users only to fill out the relevant information and not all the fields in the form.

 Let’s talk about a real-life example, suppose in a form you want to know how many kids one will bring to an event.